POSTED BY June 6, 2019 COMMENTS (18)ON

 #8 – Big NO to IPO: He advised investors to stay away from hot IPO’s that float into the market.
 His logic is very clear, these companies may have huge growth potential but they have yet not shown or generated profits.
 There are few companies he named as well who show growth potential but the numbers they are generating are not sufficient for him to make any investment decision.

 #9 – Focus on the BIG picture: He used a very interesting metaphor of owning a stock with owning a farm.
 By simply owning a farm and watching your farm every day won’t yield you any returns.
 One has to work hard on the farm to deliver the output.
 Similarly, by watching the stock price every day won’t serve you, the stock price will grow only when the company delivers performance over a period of time.
 He is again asking you to buy the right stock or equity or fund and hold for a longer time.
-Some people check the NAV very often, now it is not a good practice at all ( stop watching your farm).
+Some people check the NAV very often, now it is not a good practice at all (stop watching your farm).

-Ramdeo Agarwal the co-founder of Motilal Oswal has been attending the AGM from last many years, he looks up Warren as his Guru and he makes a point every year to attend AGM without fail.
+Ramdeo Agarwal the co-founder of Motilal Oswal has been attending the AGM from the last many years, he looks up Warren as his Guru and he makes a point every year to attend AGM without fail.
 In an informal set-up, we got a chance to hear his past AGM Experiences, I also met his first PMS client, some fund managers from the US and Singapore.

 Signature on One Dollar Note

-He personally checks the arrangements: Even till date, Warren visits the AGM venue one day in advance to check the arrangements.
+He personally checks the arrangements: Even to date, Warren visits the AGM venue one day in advance to check the arrangements.
 It shows how committed he is to details and giving a pleasant experience to people attending the AGM.

 The next financial year if you get a chance to listen to the AGM, they show the event live on yahoo finance or if you are in the US I highly recommend you attend the AGM.
 It is a great space to be in, people get together to celebrate wealth.